joncursi/cheddur-whitepaper/whitepaper.md

 To encourage users to invest in the long-term success of the Cheddur platform (rather than panic selling 100% of their \text{\sout{U}} rewards),
-\text{\sout{U}} tokens can be vested (or "staked") in a user's account in order to increase their reputation in the network and to earn interest.
-This process is referred to as "powering up" your \text{\sout{U}} tokens because it increases your overall influence within the network.
+\text{\sout{U}} tokens can be vested (or "staked") in a user's account in order to increase their reputation on the platform and to earn interest.
+This process is referred to as "powering up" your \text{\sout{U}} tokens because it increases your overall influence on the platform.

 15% of all \text{\sout{U}} tokens generated through inflation are earmarked for vested token holders.
 The amount of \text{\sout{U}} tokens that each vested